• Skip to primary navigation

 Jump to Recipe Print Recipe

-This coffee chia pudding combines pantry staples for an easy to make vegan and gluten free breakfast or snack.
-It's smooth and creamy, with that delicious coffee flavour that is just so good in the morning!
+This coffee chia pudding combines pantry staples for an easy to make vegan and gluten free breakfast or healthy snack.
+It's smooth and creamy, with that delicious coffee flavor that is just so good in the morning!

-Chia puddings are always popular in my home as they are so easy to make, and packed with healthy ingredients and plant-based protein.
+Chia puddings are always popular in my home as they are so easy to make, and packed with tasty ingredients.
 If you love them too, you may like to see my fruity cherry chia pudding, or for a bit of twist, my flaxseed pudding has the best nutty flavour!

 And for a fun cozy option, then do check out my creamy hot chia pudding!